-There are many reasons you may want or even need to terminate a contract.
-There are several legal ways that you can go about terminating a contract.
-Today I’m just going to discuss briefly nine or ten ways that you can go about terminating a contract legally, but whatever you do, remember, if you decide to terminate the contract, you should make sure that the termination is going to result in the least amount of damages monetarily for you, and the best way to do that is to consult with a contract attorney.
+There are many reasons you may want or even need to terminate a contract and there are several legal ways that you can terminate a contract.
+But remember, if you decide to terminate a contract, you should make sure that the termination is going to result in the least amount of monetary damages and legal exposures for you.

-The first item in which you could legally cancel or terminate a contract is to look at the contract provisions.
+The first item on which you could legally cancel or terminate a contract is to look at the contract provisions.
 There are conditions called termination clauses, and many contracts have termination clauses to give you the steps required if you want to terminate a contract.

 Termination clauses often have fees for early termination or cancelation.
 So read your contract or at least have your attorney do so.

 Another area for terminating a contract is what is called a failure of a condition precedent.
-So if one party even fails to fulfill his end of a contract, that lack of performance may allow the second party to terminate his end of a contract.
-You have to do this termination before the other party actually engages in the contract.
+If one party fails to fulfill his end of a contract, that lack of performance may allow the second party to terminate his end of a contract.
+You have to do this termination before the other party engages in the contract.
 It’s really important.

 The most common way to terminate a contract, it’s just to negotiate the termination.
-You know, if you want to get out of a contract, you just contact the other party involved and you negotiate an end date to that contract.
-You may have to pay a fee for cancellation.
+If you want to get out of a contract, you just contact the other party involved and you negotiate an end date to that contract.
+There may be a fee to pay for cancellation.
 You might want to offer some type of consideration to cancel.
-But whatever you do, make sure that you cancel the contract, and you do so in writing and that it’s mutually agreed to by the other party.
+But whatever you do, make sure that you cancel the contract, and that you do so in writing and that it’s mutually agreed to by the other party.
 You don’t want to do anything verbally because that individual, the other party, can come back and sue you.
-The best thing to do regarding negotiating the termination of a contract is really to have a cancelation fee.
-Another way to negotiate a termination is to basically offer to continue on the contract for several months and then end the contract.
+The best thing to do regarding negotiating the termination of a contract is to have a cancelation fee.
+Another way to negotiate a termination is to offer to continue on the contract for several months and then end the contract term.

-- Rescission.
-One other way to terminate a contract is to rescind a contract.
-So some contracts legally have a rescission clause or a cancelation period.
-Canceling the contract returns the people, or both parties involved in the contract, back to the way things were before they signed the contract.
+One other way to terminate a contract is to rescind the contract.
+Some contracts have a rescission clause or a cancelation period.
+Canceling the contract returns both parties involved in the contract, back to the way things were before they signed the contract.
 These rescission clauses are usually found in consumer transactions.
 Home improvement contracts are a great example.
-Usually in a home improvement contract, the homeowner has three days to cancel, but just like the notification or a termination clause, you do need to cancel within the three days.
+Usually, in a home improvement contract, the homeowner has three days to cancel, but just like the notification or a termination clause, you do need to cancel within three days.
 You also have to follow the instructions as specified in the contract to cancel it.

-In Michigan, certain contracts have to be in writing for them to be legally enforceable.
-And these types of contracts would include (a) any sales of goods that have a value over, let’s say, $1,000 or $500; (b) the sale of land or real estate; (c) contracts of marriage; (d) where a contract can’t be completed in one year.
-The Statute of Frauds requires that these types of contracts have to be in writing.
-If not, you can terminate a verbal agreement for any of those reasons I just listed, since they have to be in writing to be legally enforceable.
+In Michigan, certain contracts have to be in writing to be legally enforceable.
+These types of contracts would include (a) any sales of goods that have a value over, let’s say, $1,000 or $500; (b) the sale of land or real estate; (c) contracts for marriage; and (d) where a contract can’t be completed in one year.
+The Statute of Fraud requires that these types of contracts have to be in writing.
+If not, you can terminate a verbal agreement for any of those reasons I listed, since they have to be in writing to be legally enforceable.

-- Proving lack of capacity –that’s is a great way to terminate a contract.
-So if people lack capacity, they lack the ability to make certain decisions for themselves.
-When you lack the capacity to understand, you can’t enter a legally binding contract.
-Somebody with a mental incapacity, or age could be a factor, or intoxication that interferes with someone’s ability to sign a contract – these are good reasons to terminate a contract.
-The party who lacks the capacity is the one who can terminate the contract.
+If people lack capacity, they lack the ability to make certain decisions for themselves.
+When you lack the capacity to understand, you can’t enter into a legally binding contract.
+Someone with mental incapacity or age could be a factor, or intoxication that interferes with someone’s ability to sign a contract – these are good reasons to terminate a contract.
+The party that lacks the capacity is the one who can terminate the contract.

-The last item is when there is a mutual mistake and a great example of mutual mistake comes directly from a contract law class I had and is a famous case.
-That example is where you buy a cow at a low price because you and the seller believe that the cow is infertile and it can’t bear calves.
-Later, it turns out that after you get this great price on the cow, that the cow is actually fertile.
-Now, what this does is it raises the price of the cow from what you paid and it’s not fair to the other party.
-So in this case, both parties made a mutual mistake thinking that this cow is infertile.
-So it makes the contract unenforceable.
-A mutual mistake occurs when both parties involved in the contract miscommunicated and really never agreed on anything because they didn’t understand what they were agreeing to.
+The last item is when there is a mutual mistake, and a great example of the mutual mistake comes directly from a contract law class I had and is a famous case.
+That example is where you buy a cow at a low price because you and the seller believe that the cow is infertile and that it can’t bear calves.
+Later, it turns out that after you get this great price on the cow, that the cow is fertile.
+Now, this raises the value and price of the cow, and it’s not fair to the other party.
+In this case, both parties made a mutual mistake thinking that this cow was infertile.
+It makes the contract unenforceable.
+A mutual mistake occurs when both parties involved in the contract miscommunicated and never agreed on anything because they didn’t understand what they were agreeing on.
 We call that meeting of the minds.
 They lacked the meeting of the minds.
 These contracts can be voided so long as the other person has not yet fulfilled their part of the contract.
-So once either one of the parties realizes the mistake, the contract can be terminated.
+Once either one of the parties realizes the mistake, the contract can be terminated.